School Board Conducts Search For New Superintendent

 The St. Charles Parish School Board is utilizing a Community Advisory Committee to provide input in the selection of a new superintendent to be named at its regularly scheduled meeting on March 20, 2019.
 The committee is scheduled to meet for the first time on January 16, 2019, at the School Board Office.

 The committee will serve as an integral part of the selection process but is only the first step in seeking community input.
-A survey for community members will be available online December 3 through 14 on the school system’s website, Facebook account and Twitter account.
-Community members may submit their responses for review by the St. Charles Parish School Board to the five presented questions by December 14 through the online survey.
-The survey can be accessed here: https://goo.gl/forms/4rDX0LYhRrYsdd4s2.
+A survey for community members was developed and community members submitted their responses online in December.

 “Selecting a superintendent is one of the most important tasks, if not the most important task, that is carried out by a school board,” said John Smith, superintendent search coordinator of the St. Charles Parish School Board.
 “We have developed a well-thought out, transparent process to include input from all stakeholders.”